Ecumen has been named one of Minnesota’s Best Places to Work for the 10th time by the Minneapolis/Saint Paul Business Journal.

 Sign up for Changing Aging News

-Darrell Tukua, Treasurer
+Darrell Tukua, Chair

 He is the past board chair of Catholic Charities of St. Paul and Minneapolis.
 In addition to Catholic Charities, Darrell previously served on the boards of Habitat for Humanity of Minnesota, Vail Place, Twin Cities Habitat for Humanity, Washburn Center for Children, and West Hennepin Counseling Services.